nk-designz/gallifrey/README.md

-# gallifrey
+# Gallifrey - the cloudnative image-gallery

-A cloudnative image-gallery.
 It runs on K8S or Docker as Webapp.
 Images will be stored in s3.

 # Screenshot
 ![webapp example screenshot](/assets/frontend.png)